 How to Access Databases Why use Databases?

-- Ebsco Host – click “research databases” when it opens and de-select ERIC and K-8 resources before you enter your search terms.
+• Ebsco Host – this is a vast database with resources from journals as well as reference books.
+Click “research databases” when it opens and de-select ERIC and K-8 resources before you enter your search terms.
+(If you need only JOURNAL articles, then also de-select the K-8 resources that might be indicated by the word “primary.”
 Use Boolean Operators and the database’s filters to narrow your sources if your results overwhelm you.
 ERIC is a useful source for topics related to psychology and education.
+It houses the theses written by people getting their PhD in the field of Education.

-- Teen Health and Wellness addresses topics such as substance abuse, nutrition, diet, mental health issues and eating disorders.
+• Teen Health and Wellness addresses topics such as substance abuse, nutrition, diet, mental health issues and eating disorders.
+This database will be discontinued in Fall, 2024 for lack of use across the county.

 Books in our collection: